sakib/sqs-cli/js/README.md

 # sqs-cli

-### JavaScript Command Line Interface to Amazon Simple Queue Service
+These tools constitute a JavaScript Command Line Interface to Amazon SQS.

+See the README.md in the root directory of this repository for info on semantics, links to further info on SQS, etc.

+## Usage

 Make sure to export the following environment variables.